What is the Minimum Balance in the SBI Savings Account?

 SBI motor accidents claim account (MACT) NIL

-SBI Insta plus saving bank account NIL
+SBI Insta Plus savings bank account NIL

 SBI savings plus account NIL